 Why do we use stereo separation and transmission through two channels?
 Find out now!

 This is another thing that you should know!
 By transmitting a sound through two channels, you can make it sound like it’s coming from a certain direction.
 A stereo sound gives a lot more presence, while a mono sound tends to feel faded.

 This is the same sound but in 2 variations.
 In the first one, the sound is centered in the middle(mono), and in the second, there are volume variations between left and right(stereo).
 You can create various illusions or even surprising effects by using the stereo effect.

 What is stereo separation?

-In order to fully understand, I’m going to present you the stereo separation.
-In the mix you can find 3 big frequency areas: the low frequencies, the middle ones and the high ones.
+In order to fully understand, I’m going to present you with the stereo separation.
+In the mix, you can find 3 big frequency areas: the low frequencies, the middle ones, and the high ones.
 Each one has a certain balance limit.